2013 UPDATE – 12 MONTHS OF LIBERATION FOR THOUSANDS OF MALE CALVES

 - Need to cover villages and villagers

-- Form Goshalas and build network in the villages.
+- Form Goshalas and build a network in the villages.

 - Lobbying and meeting, holding workshops need to be discussed.